devops329/devops/instruction/awsCloudFront/awsCloudFront.md

    1. Under `Viewer protocol policy` specify `Redirect HTTP to HTTPS`
    1. Under `Allowed HTTP methods` specify `GET, HEAD, OPTIONS`.
    1. Under `Cache key and origin requests` choose the `CachingOptimized` cache policy.
-   1. Under the `Web Application Firewall (WAF)` choose the option to ** Do not support the security protections**.
+   1. Under the `Web Application Firewall (WAF)` choose the option to `Do not enable security protections`.
 This is an additional paid service that you don't need at this time.
 1. Skip down to `Settings`
    1. Under `Price class` specify `Use only North America and Europe.
 Unless of course you want your JWT Pizza to be optimized for access in Asia.
 (Realize that there may be additional charges for choosing this option.)
    1. Under `Alternate domain name` press `add item` and type your DNS name (e.g. pizza.byucsstudent.click).